sveltejs/cli/.changeset/slimy-rivers-think.md

 'sv': patch
 ---

-Always add Storybook after all other addons
+fix: always add `storybook` after all other add-ons